adityasingh1729/Quantum-Symphony/Week 2/README.md

-Hello everyone, I Hope you all are doing well!
+Hello everyone, Hope you all are doing well!

 After a week full of Quantum Mechanics and Linear Algebra principles we are more than qualified to dive into Quantum Computing.